nosarthur/nosarthur.github.io/_drafts/async-output.md

 'working' core is idle.

 The immediate improvement is to start the next task while waiting for the current one.
-Even if only one core is used, there will be less idling as long as more than 1 tasks are unfinished.
-This idea can be implemented as a thread pool with more threads than the number of cores.
-When blocking happens on one thread, the operating system will schedule work on other threads to utilize the CPU cores.
+This leads to less CPU idling as long as more than 1 tasks are unfinished, even if only one core is used.
+This idea can be implemented as a thread pool.
+When blocking happens on one thread, the operating system will schedule work on other threads to utilize the CPU resource.

 The next obvious improvement is to let all cores work, i.e., parallelism.
+For example, each core can work on one task.
 When one core is done with an assigned task, it grabs a new one, say, from a task queue.
-This model is commonly implemented as process pool, where the number of workers equal to the number of CPU cores.
+This model is commonly implemented as a process pool, where the number of workers equal to the number of CPU cores.

+Note that the two ideas of context switch at IO blocks and parallelization are independent, thus can be used together.

 There is another less obvious improvement related to the task switching idea.
-For simplicity, let's assume only 1 core is used.
+With thread pool, we rely on the operating system to make context switches, and have little control over when switch occurs and what task to switch to.
-Suppose the tasks all contain long periods of blocking, e.g., making requests to web servers, retrieving information from database, etc. Even though we have a switching mechanism, there is no guarantee that we don't switch to another blocking task.
-So we could be wasting time making useless switches.
+Suppose the tasks all contain long periods of blocking, e.g., making requests to web servers, retrieving information from database, etc.

-The solution to this problem is a contract such that every switch is effective.
+In these cases, we could be wasting time making useless switches.

+The solution is to take over the context switch.
 In python, this contract is implemented using coroutines.
 The magic keyword `yield` can be used both to give back control to the function caller and receive control from the caller.